This PDF is the current document as it appeared on Public Inspection on 01/15/2013 at 11:15 am.

 The ML application process, or the ML process, is within the existing OL Program framework, and uses existing OL appropriations to focus on the financing needs of small farm operations.
 These small farms, including non-traditional farm operations, currently have limited financing options available.

 ML has been designed to appeal to small family farm operations.
 The ML application process simplifies the information required to apply by reducing the level of documentation required to more appropriately align with the less complex structure and needs of small operations.
-Additionally, the eligibility requirement for managerial ability and the loan security requirements for the ML process have been modified from the OL requirements to be more appropriate for small family farms.
+Additionally, the eligibility requirement for managerial ability and the loan security requirements for the ML process have been modified from the OL Start Printed Page 3829requirements to be more appropriate for small family farms.

 In response to the proposed rule, FSA received 48 comments.
 Comments were from national and local organizations primarily with agricultural, financial, and socially disadvantaged group affiliations; the general public; and FSA employees.
 The issues in the comments and the FSA responses, including a discussion of any changes to the regulation are discussed below.